techsikandar/techsikandar.github.io/_posts/2019-07-25-streaming-with-kinesis.markdown

 <h1>{{ "Conclusion" }}</h1>

 I prefer using KPL because it improves throughput and provides retry mechanism.
 The fact that it batches the records before sending to Kinesis may introduce delay of up to RecordMaxBufferedTime.
 This can be configured.
 If you do not want this delay then you can use PutRecord(s) API.
-Kinesis Agent i think is obvious.
-Use it in cases where you have a continuous feed of data in a file and you want to send this data as it's arriving.
-You can optionally perform data transformation.
+Kinesis Agent obviously can be used in cases where we have a continuous feed of data in a file and we want to send this data as it's arriving.
+You can optionally perform data transformation as well.